 The ISTA Location Civic Report field is optionally present.
 If present, it contains a Measurement Report element with Measurement Type field equal to Location Civic (see Table 9-118 (Measurement Type field definitions for measurement reports)), which either indicates the Civic address of the ISTA or an unknown Civic address (see 11.22.6.7 (LCI and Location Civic retrieval using FTM procedure)).

+An ISTA LCI Report Entry includes at least one of ISTA LCI Report or ISTA Location Civic Report.

 When a Measurement Type equal to ‘Relative Compact LCI’ is used in the ISTA LCI reporting, the reference location to which the ISTA’s relative location is reported is the location reported for the RSTA in the Passive Location LCI Table Report within which it is contained.